A collective of students striving to build better cities.

-Starting in 2024, CUSP will award a select number of master’s students with scholarship funds to cover the tuition cost of a 3-credit summer internship or guided research.
+Starting in 2024, CUSP will award a select number of master’s students with scholarship funds to cover the tuition cost of up to 3-credit internship or guided research.
 Our goal is to encourage and enable students to utilize their urban science skills in professional roles and consider how they can contribute to a city’s development in their future careers.
-Experiential learning also allows students to take what they have learned in the classroom and apply it to the real world, potentially even seeing the results of their efforts in their own communities.
+Experiential learning also allows students to take what they have learned in the classroom and apply it to the real world, and the communities in which they engage.

 Benefits of Experiential Learning